Paul Daniels: Early life

 Daniels was born on 6 April 1938 in the South Bank area of Middlesbrough, the son of Handel Newton "Hughie" Daniels and Nancy (née Lloyd).
 He was of Welsh descent.
 His father was a cinema projectionist at the Hippodrome Theatre and a worker for ICI in Wilton, North Riding of Yorkshire.
-After completing his education at Sir William Turners Grammar School on Coatham Road in Coatham, North Riding of Yorkshire and holding his first job as a junior clerk in the treasurer's office of Eston Council, Daniels served as a conscript in the 1st Battalion, Green Howards, during his national service.
+After completing his education at Sir William Turner's Grammar School on Coatham Road in Coatham, North Riding of Yorkshire and holding his first job as a junior clerk in the treasurer's office of Eston Council, Daniels served as a conscript in the 1st Battalion, Green Howards, during his national service.
 He was posted to the British garrison in Hong Kong before training as an accountant in local government.

 Even in his early age, Daniels had thinning hair, which he claimed to be an act of "magic".
 He later sported a wig for much of his television career.
 After working as a junior clerk and then as an auditor in local government, he joined his parents in their grocery business.
 He later set up his own shop, at one point a mobile shop, but eventually gave this up in favour of his growing career as a magician.

 In 2012, Daniels explained the origin of his stage name to The Guardian, saying: "I borrowed the name Paul from my first son, who was born in 1960.
 I was born Newton Edward Daniels, everyone called me Ted, but Paul worked better for showbusiness".